website11/Updated-Impossible-Game-Bot/README.md

   III.
 Detect incoming audio and listen for initial .wav file sounds\
   IV.
 Send a ping when .wav file sound is detected

+4. Create a reinforcement bot that relies on obstacle images to learn and make adjustments
-4. Create a reinforcement bot that relies on death sounds to learn and make adjustments (through q-learning)\
+5. Create a reinforcement bot that relies on death sounds to learn and make adjustments (through q-learning)\
    I. (to be determined)

+Goals:
+- Learn how to utilise openCV
+- Learn the basics of audio processing
+- Develop a deeper understanding of q-learning methods